 The problem for both job seekers and employers

 As time goes on, a person's career tends to ascend to higher titles and more responsibility.
-"An overqualified job seeker is someone who, because of salary, experience or education, is considering taking a step down in job or pay out of short-term convenience or personal necessity," says Jeff Zinser, principal of executive recruitment and search company Right Recruiting LLC.
+"An overqualified job seeker is someone who, because of salary, experience or education, is considering taking a step down in job or payout of short-term convenience or personal necessity," says Jeff Zinser, principal of executive recruitment and search company Right Recruiting LLC.

 Although this may sound like a plus for employers, who can benefit from the extra skills and experience, overqualified applicants may be viewed as a flight risk.
-"This situation is a problem for employers, because there is a high probability that the person will leave the job as soon as a position at their historical level appears," Zinser says.
+"This situation is a problem for employers because there is a high probability that the person will leave the job as soon as a position at their historical level appears," Zinser says.
 "In many situations, once the person becomes productive, they leave.
 Then the employer needs to refill the position.
 Job specifications and requirements are designed to fill professional positions with people who will be happy and challenged for the long term."

 Send the right message

-The hiring manager has valid reason to be concerned about overqualified applicants.
+The hiring manager has valid reasons to be concerned about overqualified applicants.
 But what if you truly want the lower-level job -- whether out of interest or necessity?
 How can you rephrase your experience so it's more hire-friendly without lying?
 "We never recommend editing or omitting vital information like experience or education from a résumé to prevent from being labeled overqualified," says Peter Zukow, general manager at Lock Search Group, a recruitment and staffing firm.
 "Instead, it is important to tailor a résumé to the specifications of the role.
 Highlight the qualifications and experiences that are most applicable to the role.
-If an individual misrepresents themselves on their résumé, it can be extremely embarrassing or even lead to immediate disqualification if uncovered during interview or background checks."
+If an individual misrepresents themselves on their résumé, it can be extremely embarrassing or even lead to immediate disqualification if uncovered during the interview or background checks."

 Address the issue

 No matter how experienced a job seeker is, the key to convincing an employer that you're the right person for the job is making a clear business case for it.
 After you've tailored your résumé to fit the job description, address the issue of being overqualified in your cover letter and interview.
 Acknowledge your extensive credentials, but explain how this position fits into your career path, as well as how the business can benefit from your experience.
-Also come prepared with ideas for how you're a fit with the company culture and you align with its business values.
+Also, come prepared with ideas for how you're a fit with the company culture and you align with its business values.
 An ideal job has responsibilities that play to your strengths and challenge you, so communicate that you're approaching this position as a learning opportunity.